 SIPs are still a relative novelty in the UK – the majority of our houses are still built with brick and block – but the burgeoning interest in self-building and the desire to create energy efficient houses mean that SIPs are gaining in popularity.

-when reading about FLW’s laudable attempt to create affordable but beautiful homes I came across the English equivalent, Walter Segal.
+when reading about Frank Lloyd Wright’s laudable attempt to create affordable but beautiful homes I came across the English equivalent, Walter Segal.

 Mr Segal (a naturalized Brit having escaped Nazi Germany) was also a pioneering architect who – inspired by the long tradition of simple timber framed buildings in the US – proposed a low cost, simple to construct design that he thought could help with the housing crisis that followed WW2.